 See how they've used their power at the ballot box over the last century to make great strides toward financial equality

-“THERE WILL NEVER BE COMPLETE EQUALITY until women themselves help to make the laws and elect the lawmakers," argued Susan B. Anthony, a leader in America's women's suffrage movement.
-In 1872, she was arrested, tried and jailed for casting a ballot for Ulysses S. Grant in the 1872 presidential election.1
+“THERE WILL NEVER BE COMPLETE EQUALITY until women themselves help to make laws and elect lawmakers," argued Susan B. Anthony, a leader in America's women's suffrage movement.1 In 1872, she was arrested, tried and jailed for casting a ballot in the 1872 presidential election.2

 “There’s still a long way to go in the journey toward full gender equality, and Merrill and Bank of America are committed to helping women achieve it.”

 All of these achievements can be traced, in part, back to that victory in 1920.
 Women used their power at the ballot box to help elect congressmen and women who, over the decades, introduced and passed legislation advancing equal rights and financial equality for women.
-Yet today only 127 women currently hold elected office2 in Congress, a mere 37 women are CEOs of Fortune 500 companies3 and the wage gap still persists.
+Yet today only 145 women currently hold seats in Congress4, a mere 44 women are CEOs of Fortune 500 companies5 and the wage gap still persists.
 Clearly, more work needs to be done.

-“The suffragettes wouldn’t give up, and today’s activists can take inspiration from them,” says Kirstin Hill, Chief Operating Officer of Merrill Lynch Wealth Management.
+“The suffragettes wouldn’t give up, and today’s activists can take inspiration from them,” says Marci McGregor, head of Portfolio Strategy in the Chief Investment Office for Merrill and Bank of America Private Bank.
 “There’s still a long way to go in the journey toward full gender equality, and Merrill and Bank of America are committed to helping women achieve it.”
-Explore Merrill’s resources for women and learn more about its commitment to helping them manage their financial lives.
+Visit our women investors page to explore Merrill’s resources for women and learn more about its commitment to helping them manage their financial lives.

-The timeline above highlights six key legislative moments of the last century that have strengthened the financial security of women, plus an update on one battle — for ratification of the Equal Rights Amendment — still being waged in the halls of Congress.
+The timeline above highlights six key legislative moments of the last century that have strengthened the financial security of women, including an update on one battle — for ratification of the Equal Rights Amendment — still being waged in the halls of Congress.
 Laws can be changed, after all, but constitutional amendments enshrine the principles they prescribe.